HexadigmSystems/FunctionTraits/README.md

           CallingConvention NewCallingConventionT>
 using ReplaceCallingConvention_t;
 ```
 Type alias for "F" after replacing its calling convention with the platform-specific calling convention corresponding to "NewCallingConventionT" (a "CallingConvention" enumerator declared in "TypeTraits.h").
 For instance, if you pass  "CallingConvention::FastCall" then the calling convention for "F" is replaced with "_\_\_attribute\_\_((fastcall))_" on GCC and Clang, but "_\_\_fastcall_" on Microsoft platforms.
 Note however that the calling convention for variadic functions (those whose last arg is "...") can't be changed in this release.
 Variadic functions require that the calling function pop the stack to clean up passed arguments and only the "Cdecl" calling convention supports that in this release (on all supported compilers at this writing).
 Attempts to change it are therefore ignored.
-Note that you also can't change the calling convention of free functions to "CallingConvention::Thiscall" (including for static member functions since they're considered "free" functions).
-Attempts to do so are ignored since the latter calling convention applies to non-static member functions only.
-Lastly, please note that compilers will sometimes change the calling convention declared on your functions to the "Cdecl" calling convention depending on the compiler options in effect at the time (in particular when compiling for 64 bits opposed to 32 bits, though the "Vectorcall" calling convention *is* supported on 64 bits on compilers that support this calling convention).
+Note that you also can't change the calling convention to an unsupported calling convention.
+For instance, passing "CallingConvention::Thiscall" for a free function (which includes static member functions) is ignored since the latter calling convention applies to non-static member functions only.
+Similarly, passing a calling convention that's not supported by a given compiler is also ignored, such as passing "CallingConvention::VectorCall" on GCC (since it doesn't support this calling convention).

+Lastly, please note that compilers will sometimes change the calling convention declared on your functions to the "Cdecl" calling convention depending on the compiler options in effect at the time (in particular when compiling for 64 bits opposed to 32 bits, though some calling conventions such as "Vectorcall" *are* supported on 64 bits, assuming the compiler supports that particular calling convention).
 Therefore, if you specify a calling convention that the compiler changes to "Cdecl" based on the compiler options currently in effect, then "ReplaceCallingConvention_t" will also ignore your calling convention and apply "Cdecl" instead (since that's what the compiler actually uses).</details>

 <a name="ReplaceNthArg_t"></a><details><summary>ReplaceNthArg_t</summary>
 ```C++